tomelf/RNN-POS-Tagger-TLE/README.md

 In this task, I would like to discover the POS resemblance between learners with different native language background.
 The basic hypothesis is that a person's writing style in English is subconsciously influeced by the grammar of his/her native language.
 For example, the basic sentence structure in English is (Subject+Verb+Object), but in Japanese is (Subject+Object+Verb).
 Moreover, some languages do not have strict rules about the grammatical order of words, but they have abundant morphemes to construct sentences.

 In the following experiments, we use the train data in the dataset.
-The following is the statistics of the train data regarding leaner's native language background.
+Here are some stats of the train data regarding learner's native language background.

 ```python